Baby and Child First Aid

 Baby and Child First Aid course

-The Baby and Child First Aid course provides training for parents and extended family and friends who wish to gain some basic first aid training and knowledge of what to do in an emergency.
+The Baby and Child First Aid course provides training for parents and the extended family and friends who wish to gain some basic first aid training and knowledge of what to do in an emergency.

 Who should attend?

 This course is designed for those who spend time with infants and children where there is a possibility that they may get injured or become unwell suddenly.

 On completion of training, successful candidates will be able to:

 - identify potential accident spots in the home

 - administer infant and child resuscitation, including recovery position and cardiopulmonary resuscitation (CPR)

 - identify extremes of temperature, including heat exhaustion and hypothermia